hobby-kube/guide/README.md

 # Kubernetes clusters for the hobbyist

+> The tinkerers of today are the leaders of tomorrow.

 This guide answers the question of how to setup and operate a fully functional, secure Kubernetes cluster on a cloud provider such as Hetzner Cloud, DigitalOcean or Scaleway.
 It explains how to overcome the lack of external ingress controllers, fully isolated secure private networking and persistent distributed block storage.

 Be aware, that the following sections might be opinionated.
 Kubernetes is an evolving, fast paced environment, which means this guide will probably be outdated at times, depending on the author's spare time and individual contributions.
 Due to this fact contributions are highly appreciated.